 2.1.
 Participants

-Twenty-four Hispanic male apple pickers participated in the study.
-The participants’ ages were on average 28.4 years (range 18-47 years).
-Their experience as farmworkers harvesting tree fruits in the United States were on average 3.4 years (range 1-14 years).
+Participants were selected to represent the major characteristics of Hispanic male farmworkers in an industrialized orchard in the Washington State as well as in the United States in general.
+The research team members include male and female local researchers of Latin American origin, who understand the cultural dynamics within the population.
+The orchard owners and managers were initially contacted for permission for conducting a research at their site.
+Then all participants were recruited on the day prior to the first day of data collection.
 The participants were equally divided into three groups based on three different harvesting methods: 1.) picking apples at the lower level of the trees up to their reach distance overhead, denoted as “Ground” workers, 2.) using a ladder to pick apples from the full trees, denoted as “Ladder” workers, and 3.) picking apples at the upper level of the trees while standing on the semi-automated mobile orchard platform, denoted as “Platform” workers.
 All the participants worked in the same schedule from 7:00 to 15:30 with a break during 9:30-10:00.